 Nearly every organization we’ve worked with wants to improve their internal knowledge sharing, but a common refrain from staff is, “we don’t have the time.”
-While plenty of knowledge sharing practices do require some level of organizational investment of time and resources, this 10-minute knowledge sharing exercise can be a simple — and fast — way to get started, without draining resources.
+While plenty of knowledge management and knowledge sharing practices require some level of organizational investment of time and resources, this 10-minute knowledge sharing exercise can be a simple, fast, and effective way to get started, without draining resources.

 Next time your group or team has a meeting, set aside ten minutes at either the start of the meeting or the end for.
 I prefer using the last ten minutes of a meeting, but if your group is notorious for starting late, it might be a good way to use the first few minutes as folks are trickling in and sitting down.

 Break down the time into the following increments:

 Reflect (1-2 minutes)